Neural Feature Learning From Relational Database: Neural Feature Learning

-For each type of such data, popular transformations such as correlated itemsets, correlated subsequences, autocorrelation coefficients can be extracted.
-A full list of the most popular transformations for each special type of data is described in Table \ref{tab:rules}.
-This simple approach allows us to incorporate additional user-defined transformations and being able to handle complex transformations beyond simple aggregations.
-As can be seen in experiments, this approach produces very good results in most Kaggle competitions.
-Once features are generated by the given set of rules, feature selection is needed to remove irrelevant features.
-Feature selection is a well-studied topic, please refer to the supplementary material for the discussion of our choice in feature selection.

-The rule based approaches like OneBM and DFS specify the transformation functions based on heuristics regardless of the domain.
-In practice, predefined transformations can't be universally relevant for any use-case.
-In the next section we introduce an approach to go around this issue.

-\section{Neural feature learning}
+\section{Neural Feature Learning}

-In this section, we discuss an approach that learns transformation from labelled data rather than being specified \textit{a-priori} by the user.
+In this section, we discuss an approach that learns transformations from labelled data rather than being specified \textit{a-priori} by users.

-\subsection{Relational recurrent neural network}
+\subsection{Relational Recurrent Neural Network}

-To simplify the discussion, we make some assumptions as follows (an extension to the general case is discussed in the next section): \begin{itemize} \item the last column $c$ in the joining path $p$ is a fixed-size numerical vector. \item all nodes at the same depth of the relational tree are ordered according to a predefined order. \end{itemize}
+To simplify the discussion, we make the following assumptions (an extension to the general case is discussed in the next section): \begin{itemize} \item The last column $c$ in the joining path $p$ is a fixed-size numerical vector. \item All nodes at the same depth of the relational tree are ordered according to a predefined order. \end{itemize}

-With the given simplification, transformation function $f$ and prediction function $g$ can be learned from data by training a deep neural network structure that includes a set of recurrent neural networks (RNNs).
-We call the given network structure \textit{relational recurrent neural network} (r2n) as it transforms relational data using recurrent neural networks.
+With the given simplification, a transformation function $f$ and prediction function $g$ can be learned from data by training a deep neural network structure that includes a set of recurrent neural networks (RNNs).
+We call the given network structure \textit{relational recurrent neural network} (R2N) as it transforms relational data using recurrent neural networks.

 There are many variants of RNN, in this work we assume that an RNN takes as input a sequence of vectors and outputs a vector.
-An RNN is denoted as $rnn(s, \theta)$, where $s$ is a variable size sequence of vectors and $\theta$ is the network parameter.
-Although the discussion focuses on RNN cells, our framework also works for Long Short Term Memory (LSTM) or Gated Recent Unit (GRU) cells.
+Although the discussion focuses on RNN cells, our framework also works for Long Short-Term Memory (LSTM) or Gated Recurrent Unit (GRU) cells.